-- With helmet off, turn the helmet upside down so internal components are visible. - Remove the headband by releasing four retaining tabs from the shell, using recommended LION tool (can be purchased as LION kit #LFH1058).
+- 1. With helmet off, turn the helmet upside down so internal components are visible. - Remove the headband by releasing four retaining tabs from the shell, using recommended LION tool (can be purchased as LION kit #LFH1058).
 Remove ear covers.
 (FIG. 9) - Set headband brackets to desired position, reinstall earneck and snap the four retaining tabs back into place.
-(FIG. 10, 11) Note: Front and back can be adjusted differently for more customized fit.
+(FIG. 10, 11) Note: Front and back can be adjusted differently for more customized fit. - 4.
+Try on for fit.
+Repeat steps 2 and 3 if additional adjustment is necessary.